arnoldtics/Atmospheric_Data_Insights/README.md

 8. Predictive Modeling
     - Developed and trained traditional machine learning, ensemble learning, and deep learning models to predict cluster labels for new data samples.
     - Built neural network models for multi-variable regression to predict air quality based on meteorological variables.
+    - Implementation of deep learning models for time series predictions.

 ## Impact
 This project provides a robust framework for analyzing air quality and meteorological data, aiding researchers and policymakers in making informed decisions about environmental monitoring and management.
 By combining advanced statistical methods with state-of-the-art machine learning techniques, it sets the groundwork for scalable and actionable insights into atmospheric science.